eusdot/eusdot.github.io/professionalexperience/index.md

 comments: false
 ---

-My career has moved from technical depth toward systemic impact, from executing programs to designing the conditions in which organisations can change and from science to knowledge to transformation — each step building on the last.
+My career began in academic research and has moved progressively toward the strategic and organisational level — through program management, digital transformation, and knowledge strategy and -management at global scale.
+The scientific background has remained relevant throughout, particularly in environments where decisions need to be grounded in evidence and where complexity cannot be managed by simplifying it away.

 ---